 March 22, 2018

-The number of adult children caring for their elderly parents is growing at a very fast pace.
+The number of adult children caring for their elderly and aging parents is growing at a very fast pace.
 If you are a baby boomer and not already, chances are high that you might be facing this situation soon.
 It isn’t always easy to know when, or how, to step in to ensure that your aging loved one receives the care that he or she needs.
-But, we’ve helped hundreds of Sacramento-area families through this stage of life and can offer tips for assisting your aging loved ones.
+But, we’ve helped hundreds of Sacramento-area families through this stage of life and can offer taking care of aging parent tips for assisting your loved ones.

 How to know when to step in